oskar2517/display-tubes/content/nomotron/Tesla-11TU7/index.md

     - top-view
 ---

-The Tesla 11TU7 is an early neon-filled Nomotron counting tube allowing for up to 20,000 counts/second.
+The Tesla 11TU7 is a neon-filled Nomotron counting tube capable of up to 20,000 counts/second.
 It operates in a unidirectional, single-pulse mode, advancing the discharge by one position with each pulse and featuring ten stable positions.
 Unlike conventional decadic counting tubes (Dekatrons), its guiding electrodes are concealed behind a metal shell.
-Only the stable cathodes are visible through circular openings, each marked with its corresponding value on a transparent mica shield.
+Only the ten stable cathodes are visible through circular openings, each marked with its corresponding value on a transparent mica shield.

 The tube features a specialized socket design based on the B12A socket, incorporating an additional central pin that connects to the tube's anode.

 The 11TU7 is pin compatible with the [STC G10/241E](/nomotron/stc-g10-241e/).
 Therefore, information from the document "STC Valves Appilcation Report - G10/241E" should also be applicable to this tube, a scan of which can be found [here](/documents/g10-241e-application-report/).
 The 11TU7 features a slightly different front plate design, where the electrode holes are covered by a semi-transparent mica shield.
 The digits are directly printed above their respective electrodes, enabling them to be illuminated from behind.
 This should improve readability, particularly in low-light conditions.
 The blue coating on the glass envelope combined with its plastic base gives the tube a distinctly industrial appearance.

-Unfortunately, this unit, though new old stock, has lost its neon and is no longer operational.
+Unfortunately, this unit, though new old stock, has outgassed and is therefore no longer operational.
 A video linked below shows the 11TU7 in operation.

 ### Key Specifications